Researching about UPS and running into a bunch of technical jargon that feels confusing?

 On- Line UPS

 Also known as “Double Conversion”.
 This is the best protection you can provide for your sensitive equipment.
 Incoming power is converted to DC, and then re-converted back to AC to power your equipment.
 The result is clean, isolated, regulated, uninterruptible power for your load

 Line Interactive UPS/ Standby UPS

 The inverter is normally offline and in standby mode.
 Essentially your load is powered by utility 99.9% of the time.
 When a power interruption occurs the UPS starts up its inverter to power the load.

 Simply the amount of time the batteries will support the load, at a given load level.
 Typical run time is 10-15 minutes at full load.

-We like to say that a 2 hour battery on a medium size 3 phase UPS is really a generator.
-This is because at that run time, it’s cheaper to install a generator than pay the cost of the extra batteries,, and 3-4 replacements of them during the life of the UPS.
+We like to say that a two hour battery on a medium size three phase UPS is really a generator.
+This is because at that run time, it’s cheaper to install a generator than pay the cost of the extra batteries, along with 3-4 replacements of them during the life of the UPS.

 The electronic portion of the UPS that converts incoming AC Power to DC Power.
 Once converted to DC it is then used to charge the batteries, which are DC devices and to power the inverter.

-This is an electronic portion of the UPS that converts DC to AC which is then used to power your critical equipment.
+This is an electronic portion of the UPS that converts DC to AC, which is then used to power your critical equipment.
 The inverter re-creates the sine wave in a near perfect form.
 The result is a clean, isolated and regulated output to power sensitive and critical equipment.

 If utility power fails, the battery is continuously connected and provides power to the inverter instantly, and without interruption.

 In most on-line systems, there is no delay, and no switching to battery which ensure continuous power to the load.